-- Is a fleeing felon or probation/parole violator. - Has been convicted of using or getting Nutrition Assistance benefits in a transaction involving the sale of firearms, ammunition or explosives.
+- Is a fleeing felon or probation/parole violator.
+Has been convicted of using or getting Nutrition Assistance benefits in a transaction involving the sale of firearms, ammunition or explosives.
 This person can never get Nutrition Assistance benefits again. - Has been found guilty of using or getting Nutrition Assistance benefits in a transaction involving the sale of a controlled substance.
-This person is not eligible to get Nutrition Assistance benefits for 2 years for the first violation and permanently for the second violation. - Has committed and was convicted of a federal or state felony on or after August 23, 1996 for the possession, use or distribution of a controlled substance. - Has been found by a court of law to have given false identification or residence information in order to get benefits in more than one case.
-This person is not eligible to get benefits for 10 years. - Refuses to sign and comply with the Personal Responsibility Agreement (PRA).
-We give you the PRA during the interview process. - Is an adult recipient (18 years or older) of Cash Assistance when any of the following apply: - The recipient does not return the completed Illegal Drug Use Statement.
-We send the Illegal Drug Use Statement by U.S. Mail after Cash Assistance has been approved. - The recipient fails to take a required drug test. - o The recipient fails the drug test.
+This person is not eligible to get Nutrition Assistance benefits for 2 years for the first violation and permanently for the second violation - Has committed and was convicted of a federal or state felony on or after August 23, 1996 for the possession, use or distribution of a controlled substance.

+Has been found by a court of law to have given false identification or residence information in order to get - benefits in more than one case.
+This person is not eligible to get benefits for 10 years.

+Refuses to sign and comply with the Personal Responsibility Agreement (PRA).
+We give you the PRA

+- - The recipient fails to take a required drug test. - The recipient fails to take a requi